-Dealing with Denials or Reductions of Medicaid Services
+The original article by Disability Rights Texas is here: Dealing with Denials or Reductions of Medicaid Services: Frequently Asked Questions.

-Yes, according to state and federal Medicaid law the MCO must send a written notice of a denial or reduction in services to you and your child.
+Yes, according to state and federal Medicaid law, the managed care organization must send a written notice of a denial or reduction in services to you and your child.

-Yes, you have the right to challenge the MCO’s decision to deny or reduce your child’s services.
+Yes, you have the right to challenge the managed care organization’s decision to deny or reduce your child’s services.
 You can request an appeal or a Medicaid fair hearing.

 Typically, yes.
-If an appeal or Medicaid fair hearing is requested within 10 days of the proposed date of denial or reduction, or the date of the denial letter, the MCO must continue to authorize services at the pre-denial or reduction level.
+If an appeal or Medicaid fair hearing is requested within ten days of the proposed date of denial or reduction or the date of the denial letter, the MCO must continue to authorize services at the pre-denial or reduction level.
 This is called “continuation of services” pending the outcome of the appeal or fair hearing.

 If you miss the 10-day deadline to maintain the continuation of services, your child’s services will be denied or reduced in accordance with the denial letter.
 However, you can still ask for an appeal or Medicaid fair hearing within 90 days of the proposed action date or date of the denial letter.

 You don’t have to go it alone.
-While we don’t assist with the internal appeal process at the MCO, we can still provide advice on what to do during that process.
+While Disability Rights Texas doesn’t assist with the internal appeal process at the MCO, the organization can still provide advice on what to do during that process.
 Also, although the Medicaid fair hearing process is designed to be informal, it can be intimidating.
 Disability Rights Texas (DRTx) may be able to help.
-If our attorneys have the resources, they can investigate your child’s case and may be able to represent your child at a Medicaid fair hearing.
-To learn more and to open a case file for your child at DRTx, please call our intake line at 1-800-252-9108.
+If Disability Rights Texas attorneys have the resources, they can investigate your child’s case and may be able to represent your child at a Medicaid fair hearing.
+To learn more and to open a case file for your child at DRTx, call the Disability Rights Texas intake line at 800-252-9108.

 This article discusses dealing with denials or reductions of children's Medicaid services.